Understanding Your Aid Offer

 Offers in this section are forms of gift aid that are considered free and must not be repaid unless incorrectly awarded.

 This section is made up of discounts you may qualify for at Wichita State based on meeting certain requirements (i.e. Shocker City Partnership is based on the county you live in).
 Discounts are listed by semester and are initially based on estimates.
 Official discount rates are typically finalized in July before school begins.
+On your Financial Aid Dashboard, tuition discounts and outside scholarship resources can be viewed at the bottom of the Offer tab under "Other Resources."
 More information about tuition discounts is available at wichita.edu/tuitiondiscounts.

-To be considered for work study at Wichita State, you must complete the FAFSA by our early application priority date of December 1, have indicated on the FAFSA an interest in student employment, and have financial need.
+To be considered for work study at Wichita State, you must complete the FAFSA by our early application priority date (2024-2025: March 1, 2024) and have financial need.

 This type of financial aid requires repayment but can be used to assist in paying your Cost of Attendance of studying at Wichita State.
 Loans are limited by grade level and your dependency type (dependent or independent) and must be repaid over time.
 More information about the different types of loans is available at wichita.edu/studentloans.